-Ph.D., social and diversity psychologist, Assistant professor in the Department of Psychology at the University of Wisconsin – Eau Claire, United States.
+Ph.D., social and diversity psychologist, University of Wisconsin, United States.

 Places of work

-Assistant Professor of Psychology at the University of Wisconsin – Eau Claire (Eau Claire, WI, U.S.).
+- Former Assistant Professor of Psychology at the University of Wisconsin – Eau Claire (Eau Claire, WI, U.S.)

-Head of the Diversity, Prejudice, and Intergroup Relations (DPIR) Lab.
+- Former Head of the Diversity, Prejudice, and Intergroup Relations (DPIR) Lab

-Member of the Society for Social and Personality Psychologists (SPSP), Society for the Psychological Study of Social Issues (SPSSI), and the International Society of Political Psychology (ISPP).
+- Member of the Society for Social and Personality Psychologists (SPSP) and the International Society of Political Psychology (ISPP)

 Summary of research

-Diversity, prejudice, and intergroup relations; multicultural experiences; intergroup contact; intergroup perspective taking; colorblindness and multiculturalism; political ideology; identification with all humanity
+Prejudice and intergroup relations; social identity; diversity ideologies; multicultural experiences; intergroup contact; intergroup perspective taking; political ideology

 Conference & presentations